-The Nest benefits from a bespoke curriculum designed to ensure that we capture each child’s curiosity, enabling them to fully explore and develop their ideas.
+Our bespoke curriculum is designed to ensure that we capture each child’s curiosity, enabling them to fully explore and develop their ideas.
 Learning should be motivating, engaging and fun, opening up a world of wonder for children where personal interests can flourish.

-At the Nest we aim to provide something each and every day that goes beyond the expectations of the EYFS.
-These sessions will often utilise the skills of our specialist staff or make the most of our specialist facilities.
-Each activity will broaden the children’s experiences, ensuring that their daily provision is second to none.
+At The Nest we aim to provide elements each day that go beyond the expectations of the EYFS.
+These ‘Enhanced provision’ sessions will often utilise the skills of our specialist staff and are a wonderful way to broaden the children’s experiences, ensuring that their daily provision is second to none.

 Outdoor Learning sessions offer regular sustained opportunities for learning in an outdoor environment, making the most of the wonderful 90 acres of grounds at Bilton Grange.
 These sessions will aim to build the children’s confidence, independence and resilience, communication and collaboration skills.